Introduction and Purpose

 7.2 Game of Record

-A game of record (“GOR”) refers to a game where both players have loaded in and which has progressed to a point of meaningful interaction between opposing teams.
+A game of record (“GOR”) refers to a game where all twelve players have loaded in and which has progressed to a point of meaningful interaction between opposing teams.
 Once a game attains GOR status, the period ends in which incidental restarts may be permitted and a game will be considered as “official” from that point onward.
 After the establishment of GOR, game restarts will be allowed only under limited conditions (see Section 9.4).
 Examples of conditions which establish GOR:

 7.3 Stoppage of Play